iturdikulov/notes/my_notation.md

 - [c] Canceled or completed and not liked.
 - [-] Stopped at some point, maybe I'll revisit it later, or I don't interest in it right now.

+Custom notations allowing me for quick assessment of learning materials based on personal experience and priorities, informing future learning decisions.